rikrd/web_vihar2017/06-registration.md

      + BIC: FDDODEMMXXX
      + Subject: Your Full Name

 You will receive a confirmation as soon as we receive your registration.
-Registration is not refundable after the 20 August 2017.
+Registration is not refundable after the 20th of August 2017.